 There are three types of mooring according to the materials used:

 - Mooring which uses both – chains and ropes

 A mooring buoy has a heavier load called sinker which is placed on the seabed.
 The sinker is usually an anchor or cast cement implanted into the seabed.
 The sinker, in turn, is secured to the floating buoy using a chain/rope.
-An extra two-meter is added to the total length of the rope to keep the mooring buoy at a specified radius on the water surface during a tide.
+An extra two-meter is added to the total length of the rope to keep the buoy at a specified radius on the water surface during a tide.

 What Is The Purpose Of Mooring Buoys?

 - To prevent ships from releasing anchors to the seabed and damage the fragile so marine ecosystem.

 - To help ships to dock at a safe distance and minimize the possibility of ships hitting the seafloor.